 Task 1.
-Start-up Workshop to Discuss the Approach and Scope
+Start-up workshop to discuss scope and approach

 A half day long workshop which will enable the EA to provide a background to the project and the overarching aims and objectives.
 The consultant will then present their scope of works and their understanding of the commission as well as additional thoughts for project enhancement.
 Data requirements / provision will be discussed and any potential overlaps with other related projects under Phase 4 where there is the potential for data and information sharing.
 Detailed discussion and critical evaluation of the approach will help refine and enhance the scope for this work package.